sdiehl/write-you-a-haskell/002_parsers.md

 Evaluation
 ----------

-Our small language gives rise has two syntactic classes, values and expressions.
+Our small language gives rise to two syntactic classes, values and expressions.
 Values are in *normal form* and cannot be reduced further.
-These consist of ``True`` and ``False`` values and literal numbers.
+They consist of ``True`` and ``False`` values and literal numbers.

 ~~~~ {.haskell slice="chapter3/calc/Eval.hs" lower=8 upper=17}